Well slap me sideways and call me Jolson. I’d plum forgotten Our Lord John Cleese‘s first appearance in “Life of Brian” was in Blackface.

 Rewatching “Brian” now, one really does get the feeling that the oft-repeated phrase “They could NEVER film that today” absolutely applies here.

-“Life of Brian,” a Jesus send-up about a Jewish (possibly half-Roman) contemporary of Jesus named Brian Cohen (Graham Chapman) having many hapless run-ins with the Romans and mistaken for the Messiah by his fellow Hebrews, intentionally or unintentionally sets out to offend almost everyone.
+“Life of Brian” is a Life of Jesus send-up about a Jewish (possibly half-Roman) contemporary of Jesus named Brian Cohen (Graham Chapman) having many hapless run-ins with the Romans and mistaken for the Messiah by his fellow Hebrews.
+It intentionally or unintentionally sets out to offend almost everyone.

 “I want to be a woman.
 I want you to call me ‘Loretta’ from now on.”